SAINT PAUL LUTHERAN CHURCH – Catonsville, Maryland

 (Prepared by the Saint Paul Lutheran Church Reopening Committee)

 This revision of the original Manual for COVID-19 Practices of June 9, 2020 aims to keep the St. Paul sanctuary a safe environment for worship while allowing an increase in the number of worshippers who may worship in the sanctuary (see “Seating Arrangements” below).
 The manual continues to be based in great part on the guidance and requirements posted by the State of Maryland and the CDC.
 It is imperative that all congregation members and visitors follow the guidelines and requirements of this manual to ensure everyone’s safety.

 Entry into the Building – Plan to arrive early as it will take time to be seated

 Use one of the following two entrances:

-- From the parking lot, use the black metal stairway to the second floor.
+- From the parking lot, use the black metal staircase to the second floor hallway.